benc-uk/nanomon/readme.md

 ## Getting Started

-This section provides options for quickly getting started running locally, or deploying to the cloud or Kubernetes.
+Here are the most common options for quickly getting started running locally, or deploying to the cloud or Kubernetes.

 ### Local Dev Quick Start

+When working locally, copy the `.env.sample` to `.env` and set any configuration variables in the `.env` file.

-This runs all the components directly on your dev machine.
+To run all the components directly on your dev machine.
 You will need to be using a Linux compatible system (e.g. WSL or a MacOS) with bash, make, Go, Docker & Node.js installed.
 You can try the provided [devcontainer](https://containers.dev/) if you don't have these pre-reqs.

 - Run `make install-tools`
 - Run `make run-db` (Note.
 Needs Docker)